ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

          // Request message for initializing a file session message InitializeFileRequest {
-            string file_name = 1; // Name of the file to initialize
+            string file_path = 1; // Path of the file to initialize
             InitializationBehavior initialization_behavior = 2; // Specifies how the session should be initialized
          }